-Inflammation wasn’t much of a conscious concern for most people until an enlightening article was released on February 23, 2004 in Time Magazine entitled “Inflammation: The silent Killer”.
+Inflammation wasn’t much of a conscious concern for most people until an enlightening article was released on February 23, 2004 in Time Magazine entitled “Inflammation: The Silent Killer”.
 Since the release of this article, the importance of inflammation has been more widely accepted by both clinicians and patients as a contributing factor of pretty much every disease process.

-There are many factors we need consider in order to keep inflammation in check.
+There are many factors we need to consider in order to keep inflammation in check.
 My colleague Julie Daniluk recently published an amazing book that outlines these factors very clearly.

 One of the most important factors, which I am going to focus on, is blood sugar control.

 Many people don’t realize that controlling your blood sugar is critical for maintaining an anti-inflammatory state.

 Refined sugar and flour, as well as other foods with a high glycemic index, jack up the levels of insulin, a hormone released by the pancreas.
 (Glycemic index is a scale, rating the speed at which a food increases blood sugar).
 Once released, insulin works to facilitate the movement of sugar into cells for energy.
 However, when high glycemic index foods are consumed there is a hyper-insulin response.